malikkarim14/Failed-Orders-at-Gett/README.md

 ## Description

-This project is inspired by stratascratch.com, and I will be looking for insights from failed orders in the Gett app.
+This project is inspired by stratascratch.com, here I will be looking for insights from failed orders in the Gett app.
 I use Python to prepare the data and Tableau to visualize it.

 ## Scenario